joshwardell/CANserver/docs/CANserverManual.md

 Under Boards, select Node32S

-You may need to install the Silabs USB drivers at https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers
+You may need to install the [Silabs USB drivers](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers)

-**Librarires**
+**Libraries**

 A few additional libraries are needed to compile the sketch.